estuary/flow/site/docs/reference/Connectors/capture-connectors/apache-kafka.md

 Similarly, Flow's Kafka connectors do not strictly require authentication or connection security mechanisms.
 You may choose to omit them for local development and testing; however, both are strongly encouraged for production environments.

-A wide [variety of authentication methods](https://kafka.apache.org/documentation/#security_overview) are available in Kafka clusters.
+A wide [variety of authentication methods](https://kafka.apache.org/documentation/#security_overview) is available in Kafka clusters.
 All SASL methods are permissable for clusters used with Flow, so long as connection details are provided.
 When authentication details are not provided, the client connection will attempt to use PLAINTEXT (insecure) protocol.